ccastignani/RRBS_DNAm_pipeline/README.md

 Additionally, it will output an updated inventory with a new column corresponding to the absolute path to the bam file (``sample_merged2.txt``) and a summary report (``summary_report.tsv``) containing some metrics used for QC (eg. aligned reads, mapping efficiency, duplication rate, etc).

--
-## Repository structure:

-- ``/bin``: Contains executables and "primary" scripts.
-Eg: removeN6duplicates.py from Nugen
-- ``/conf``: Nextflow configuration files.
-These are used to specify settings for local, debug, and HPC environments.
-- ``/inventory``: contains an example of the inventory used as input for the pipeline
-- ``/modules``: Nextflow modules.
-These follow the naming convention <name>.module.nf, and may be nested within a directory with additional required scripts and files.
-- ``/subworkflows``: Contains nested subworkflows (eg. FASTQ_preprocess, BISMARK_alignment, NUGEN_deduplication or SUMMARY)
-- ``/workflows``: Contains the DNAm_nf pipeline

 ## Usage:
 **1. Clone the repo**